ccnmtl/compiled3/content/articles/vue-data.md

 Delivering data from server to client is pretty straightforward.
 Generally, you just throw together an API, RESTful or otherwise.
-When working in the Django framework, there are a couple of other options to consider, that might be easier and solve a few problems.
+When working in the Django framework, there are other data delivery options to consider.
 Here are two ways I've used to get data to the client.

 ### Some background

-Rather than create a standalone Vue application, I have (so far) chosen to intertwine Vue functionality into Django templates.
+Rather than create a standalone Vue application, I've chosen, so far, to intertwine Vue functionality into Django templates.
 I feel this approach capitalizes on the power of both frameworks.
 Two examples for review are [Writ Large](https://github.com/ccnmtl/writlarge) and